rahulsharmaYS/soft-engg-project-may-2025-se-May-22/Application/README.md

     ```bash
     git clone <https://github.com/rahulsharmaYS/skillzy>                  # will update once grades are out
     ```
+2. Else, download the zip file and extract the app and start following from Step 2.

 ### Step 2: Install Backend Dependencies
 1. Navigate to the backend directory and install the necessary Python packages: